msnijder30/JKik/README.md

 ```
 new PictureMessage(getApi(), new File("pic.png"));

+//Use when not replying to a message but sending it with MessageSender instead
+new PictureMessage(getApi(), new File("pic.png"), to, chatId);

 new PictureMessage("http://example.com/picture.jpg");

+//Use when not replying to a message but sending it with MessageSender instead
+new PictureMessage("http://example.com/picture.jpg", to, chatId);
 ```

 It's also possible to send the pictures as camera, or you can choose for a custom thumbnail and name.